 We will not share your data with any other person or organisation without first obtaining your consent.

-How to notify us of any changes to contact detail or name changes.
+How can you cancel your membership or notify us of any changes to contact details?

-You have the following rights under the GDPR, and the email addresses listed below can be used to exercise them should you wish to:
+You have the following rights under the GDPR and can exercise them at any time: